jordandeklerk/SwinViT/README.md

 This project is an implementation of a slightly modified version of the Swin transformer introduced in the paper [Swin Transformer: Hierarchical Vision Transformer using Shifted Windows](https://arxiv.org/abs/2103.14030).
 We implement this model on the small scale benchmark dataset `CIFAR-10`.

-**Swin Transformer** (the name `Swin` stands for **S**hifted **win**dow) is initially described in [arxiv](https://arxiv.org/abs/2103.14030), which capably serves as a general-purpose backbone for computer vision.
+**Swin Transformer** (the name `Swin` stands for **S**hifted **win**dow) capably serves as a general-purpose backbone for computer vision.
 It is basically a hierarchical Transformer whose representation is computed with shifted windows.
 The shifted windowing scheme brings greater efficiency by limiting self-attention computation to non-overlapping local windows while also allowing for cross-window connection.

 This project focuses on implementing Swin on an image classification task and shows that with modifications, supervised training of the Swin transformer model on small scale datasets like `CIFAR-10` can lead to very high accuracy with low computational constraints.